LimboDancer-Canary/fstar/Docs/The_Multiplier_and_the_Mirror.md

 There is a tipping point hidden in the relationship between a human and a large language model.
 Above it, the LLM compounds your capability.
 Below it, the LLM erodes it, and the erosion can become irreversible.
 This article will give you the mathematical framework to identify that threshold: how it works, where it sits, and what determines which side of it you, your team, your firm, or your workforce lands on.
 By the end, you will understand not just what the LLM multiplies, but what it reflects, why those are different questions, and why the difference governs the future of software engineering.

+**A note on scope.** The framework is general.
+Its subject is human capability under LLM amplification, not software specifically.
+Software engineering is the worked example throughout this article for two reasons: it is the domain where the author has lived the dynamics most directly, and it is where ***<small>FORCE</small>***'s composition, domain expertise, diagnostic precision, architectural judgment, clarity of specification, can be demonstrated in rich concrete detail.
+Readers in medicine, law, research, design, strategy, journalism, or any knowledge profession should substitute their own expert practice wherever "engineer" appears.
+The equations, the tipping point, the atrophy dynamics, and the mirror's twin channels do not specialize to software; only the examples do.

 This framework started with a personal observation.
 If you model LLM-augmented output as $O = M \times F$, where $M$ is the LLM's amplification and $F$ is the human capability it acts upon, my own output under augmentation was roughly 50x my unaided baseline.
 The magnitude itself was less interesting than what happened when I looked around.
 Colleagues with different professional backgrounds and different years of experience were seeing very different numbers, and the gaps were not small.
 The same tool, the same $M$, was producing wildly different $O$ across people.
 The variable that explained the difference was not the multiplier.
 It was whatever $F$ actually is, how it is composed, why it varies, and whether the tool itself changes it over time.
 That variance, and the question of what drives it, is what this framework sets out to formalize.

 The consequences reach further than individual productivity.
 The framework reveals a coupled system: individual skill dynamics interact with organizational bottlenecks, labor market restructuring, knowledge pipeline collapse, and the flow of human expertise into the model itself.
 At the center is the tipping point, a threshold that sorts individuals, teams, firms, and nations onto diverging, self-reinforcing trajectories.
 The mathematics describe not just a new relationship between human and LLM, but the conditions under which that relationship compounds capability or erodes it, and the conditions under which the erosion becomes irreversible.